-Office Hours: Usually on Thursdays 1am-3pm in HH 205, but please check the course website for possible weekly changes (learn.uwaterloo.ca); and by appointment.
+Office Hours: Usually on Thursdays 1am-3pm in HH 205, but please check the course website for possible changes (learn.uwaterloo.ca); and by appointment (please email/talk after class to make one).

-Email: packalen@uwaterloo.ca; subject line must state "ECON 101"; the message must include your full name and ID number and should come from your .uwaterloo account (so that I know it's really you).
+Email: packalen@uwaterloo.ca; subject line must state "ECON 101" and must include your full name and ID number and the email must come from your .uwaterloo account (this way I know that it's really you and that it's an important email).